-A director is considered related to management if he/she meets any of the following criteria:
+We consider a director to be management-related if he/she meets any of the following criteria:

-- the Director is employed by the Company being scored or by a company which is a subsidiary, parent, or sister company to the Company being scored (currently or within the last three years); - the Director is an executive of any affiliated company; - the Director has, personally or through the Director's firm, provided legal, auditing, or consulting services to the Company (within the last 3 years); - the Director is kin to the CEO; - > Any other relationship deemed material by the CCBE which does not fall under one of the above categories.
+- the Director is employed by the Company being scored or by a company which is a subsidiary, parent, or sister company to the Company being scored (currently or within the last three years); - > the Director is an executive of any affiliated company; - > the Director has, personally or through the Director's firm, provided legal, auditing, or consulting services to the Company (within the last 3 years); - > the Director is the top manager/executive or owner of a company that provides services to the company. - > the Director is kin to an employee; - > Any other relationship deemed material by the CCBE which does not fall under one of the above categories.

-At least two-thirds of the Board must be independent from management or else a deduction is made.
+At least two-thirds of the Board must be independent from management or else there is a deduction.
 The deduction increases as the proportion of related Directors increases.

-SCORING

 % Independent of Management Deduction

 < 50% -10

 ≥ 50% and < 60% -7

 ≥ 60% and < 66.7% -4

 ≥ 66.7% No deduction